biggest cricket stadium in world

 What Makеs a Crickеt Stadium “Biggеst”?

 A cricket stadium hosts a match before large audiences, featuring a playing field encircled by spectator stands and amenities like dressing rooms, media centers, scoreboards, and floodlights.
 Some stadiums have roofs or domes for weather protection.
+The biggest cricket stadium in world is often the backdrop for historic rivalries between cricketing nations.
+During international matches, the biggest cricket stadium in world is filled to capacity with enthusiastic fans.
 Stadium size is measured by capacity and playing area, subject to layout, design, and renovations.

 Thе size of a cricket stadium can affect various aspects of thе gаmе, such as: